microsoft/qsharp/katas/content/qec_shor/index.md

 The key idea that enables quantum error correction is discretization of quantum errors: being able to correct any kind of error using a code that explicitly allows us to correct only a discrete set of Pauli errors.

-> The high-level mathematical reasoning behind our ability to discretize quantum errors is as follows.
+> The high-level mathematical reasoning behind the ability to discretize quantum errors is as follows.
 >
 > Let's consider a single-qubit error acting on one of the qubits of the encoded state, converting the entire state from $\ket{\psi_L}$ to $E\ket{\psi_L}$.
 > You can represent the state with this error as some superposition of four orthogonal states: $\ket{\psi_L}$, $X\ket{\psi_L}$, $Z\ket{\psi_L}$, and $XZ\ket{\psi_L}$ (this is possible because the Pauli matrices $I, X, Y, Z$ form a basis for $2 \times 2$ Hermitian matrices, so the operator representing the error can be decomposed as their linear combination).
 >
 > Doing the set of parity measurements to detect $X$ and $Z$ errors will collapse the state $E\ket{\psi_L}$ into other of these four states, yielding measurement results that match that state.
 For example, if parity measurements yield a set of results indicating that an $X$ error happened, the state $E\ket{\psi_L}$ will collapse to $X\ket{\psi_L}$.
 >
-> Then, you can use the results of parity measurements to correct the error that they indicate, bringing our state back to the error-free state $\ket{\psi_L}$.
+> Then, you can use the results of parity measurements to correct the error that they indicate, bringing the state back to the error-free state $\ket{\psi_L}$.

 Does Shor code indeed correct all errors, and not just the set of Pauli errors $X$, $Y$, and $Z$?
 Let's try it out!